-- 4 Click 🛨 to add a file extension association. - 5 To delete a file extension association, click - 6 To change a file extension association, use one of the following methods: - Delete it and add the new one.
+to add a file extension association.
+Click

+To delete a file extension association, click X

+To change a file extension association, use one of the following methods:

-- Repeat the add process and the old entry will be overlaid. - 7 File extensions are applied to data set name patterns in a hierarchical manner, from top to bottom.
-To change the order, use the entries.
+- Delete it and add the new one. - Repeat the add process and the old entry will be overlaid.

+File extensions are applied to data set name patterns in a hierarchical manner, from top to bottom.
+To change the order, use the buttons to reposition the entries.